Creanick/change-default/README.md

 ## Description

-Convert exports.default to module.exports for all .js files in specified directories
+Convert exports.default to module.exports for all .js files in specified directories recursively

 You can specify directory by --dir option